toniBCN6/SWHome/README.md

 ## Contact me

-If u wanna learning or contribuit with me to learning or anything u want please contact me
+If u want to contribute with me please contact me
 * fidel3115@gmail.com

 ## License

-The Switch-Home code is available at GitHub under the Open-Source MIT license.
+The SWHome code is available at GitHub under the Open-Source MIT license.